DieSteinhose/TolinoFrontend/README.md

 A selfhosted frontend for downloading ebooks on Tolino e-readers

 ## Fork Infos
-- works with Shine 2 HD
+- works with Shine 2 HD [Here for Epos 3](https://github.com/DieSteinhose/TolinoFrontend/tree/epos3)
 - now with page number
 - with docker container